(7,366) of deaths of Aboriginal and Torres Strait Islander people aged 0–74 were from avoidable causes in 2015–2019

 - The analysis of national data for this project found a preventative effect upon hospitalisations from Aboriginal Community Controlled Health Services (ACCHSs) care.

-- Provision of care through mainstream services is associated with worse health outcomes for Indigenous Australians because mainstream services provide a less comprehensive and less integrated approach.
+- Provision of care through mainstream services is likely to be associated with worse health outcomes for Indigenous Australians because mainstream services provide a less comprehensive and less integrated approach.

 - Indigenous Australians may face financial difficulties in accessing mainstream services, and if reliance were to be placed on mainstream services in lieu of ACCHSs, reduced attendance and adherence to treatment is highly likely due to services that may not meet their cultural needs and expectations.